Key aims and expertise

 We run a highly popular one week Food Flavour training course - ideal for scientists in the food, drink or flavour industry and for students wishing to broaden their experience before entering the food industry.

-The course ran entirely online in 2021, featuring a mix of electures and videos, live interactive online classes with leading academics, and quizzes to check your understanding of the material.
+The course can be attended face to face or entirely online and features a mix of live interactive classes and electures with leading academics, laboratory tours, equipment introductions and quizzes to check your understanding throughout the course.